apshen/arageli/branches/CMake/readme.txt

 Choose proper platform directory for your system and build all or a particular part of the distributive.

-If you use Microsoft Visual Studio .NET 2005, you can build solution that located at build/msvs_2005/arageli_all.sln.
+If you use Microsoft Visual Studio 2005, you can build solution that located at build/msvs_2005/arageli_all.sln.

+If you use Microsoft Visual Studio 2008, you can build solution that located at build/msvs_2008/arageli_all.sln.

 If you are in some Linux system, you can build the library, test system and test set by the make utility.
 To make only